Psychotherapy & Counseling

 What is EMDR?

 EMDR is short for Eye Movement Desensitization & Reprocessing therapy.
 We recommend anyone interested in EMDR watch this short video describing the process HERE and read more about it on the American Psychiatry Association website HERE.

 EMDR is a very structured therapy that has excellent results in treating and processing trauma.
 It can also be used for intense anxiety, fear, and emotional distress.
 It involves focusing on a memory while simultaneously using physical stimulation to reduce the level of distress associated with the thought or memory.
-EMDR therapy requires regular therapy sessions generally once a week.
-Amanda Rogesr, LCSW is trained and certified in EMDR therapy, and we would be happy to set up an evaluation to assess if you are an appropriate candidate for EMDR.
+EMDR therapy requires regular therapy sessions that generally occur once a week.
+Amanda Rogers, LCSW is trained and certified in EMDR therapy, and we would be happy to set up an evaluation to assess if you are an appropriate candidate for EMDR.

 Sulcata Psychiatry offers a rotating option of group therapies led by our licensed mental health providers.
 The topic of groups depends on our clinic's current needs.
 Therapy groups generally meet weekly for 1.5 hours over the course of 8 weeks or on a rolling basis once a month.
 Call the office directly to learn about our current group therapy offerings and register to attend a group therapy session!